baseonballs/mpower-sitedocs/site-docs/mathematics/aops/critical_thinking_framework.md

 - **Intellectual Standards**: Clarity, accuracy, precision, relevance, depth, breadth, logic, significance, and fairness.

-By consistently applying these standards to the elements of thought, individuals can develop intellectual traits such as humility, courage, empathy, autonomy, integrity, perseverance, confidence in reason, and fair-mindedness citeturn0search4.
+By consistently applying these standards to the elements of thought, individuals can develop intellectual traits such as humility, courage, empathy, autonomy, integrity, perseverance, confidence in reason, and fair-mindedness [(citation: ScienceDirect)](https://www.sciencedirect.com/science/article/abs/pii/S1871187114000030)

 ## Bloom's Taxonomy